au-ts/sddf/examples/serial_two_client/README.md

 # Implementation Notes

-* The mux is currently limited to 9 clients.
+* The virtualiser is currently limited to 9 clients.
 This is due to only reading the next character after '@' for simplicity.
 This can be adapted in the future.

 * The driver uses the Transmit/Receive FIFO buffers.
 We interrupt on each character inputted.